stuhli/vim-thor/README.md

 au BufRead *.thor set filetype=thor
 ```

-Note that vim does not apply syntax highlighting to `*.txt` files.
+Note that VIM does not apply syntax highlighting to `*.txt` files.
 For dynamically applying the syntax highlighting via shortcut (in the example below `F2`) add the following to your `vimrc`:

 ```